|

 Key Bible Verses for Forgiveness

-1 John 1:9
+1 John 1:9 (KJV)

-"If we confess our sins, he is faithful and just and will forgive us our sins and purify us from all unrighteousness."
+"If we confess our sins, he is faithful and just to forgive us our sins, and to cleanse us from all unrighteousness."

 A direct promise: confession leads to forgiveness.
 Not based on our worthiness but on God's faithfulness.

-Ephesians 4:32
+Ephesians 4:32 (KJV)

 The standard for forgiving others is God's forgiveness of us — not what others deserve.

-Psalm 103:12
+Psalm 103:12 (KJV)

-"As far as the east is from the west, so far has he removed our transgressions from us."
+"As far as the east is from the west, so far hath he removed our transgressions from us."

 A spatial metaphor for total removal — east and west never meet; God's forgiveness is complete.

-Isaiah 43:25
+Isaiah 43:25 (KJV)

-"I, even I, am he who blots out your transgressions, for my own sake, and remembers your sins no more."
+"I, even I, am he that blotteth out thy transgressions for mine own sake, and will not remember thy sins."

 God's forgiveness is so thorough that he chooses not to remember — a profound act of divine mercy.

-Colossians 3:13
+Colossians 3:13 (KJV)

 Forgiving others is presented as normal Christian life — not an extraordinary achievement.